The Stories of Girls Who Couldn't Be Magicians

 The Stories of Girls Who Couldn't Be Magicians (魔法使いになれなかった女の子の話, Mahō Tsukai ni Narenakatta Onna no Ko no Hanashi) is a Japanese web novel written by Yuzuki Akasaka.
-It was serialized on the Everystar website from March 2018 to September 2019, and it was submitted to Project ANIMA, a 2018 collaboration between MBS, DeNA, Sotsu, and Bunka Housou (JOQR) that accepted story submissions from the general public for adaption into anime.
+It was serialized on the Everystar website from March 2018 to September 2019.
+An anime television series adaptation produced by J.C.Staff aired from October to December 2024.

+It was submitted to Project ANIMA, a 2018 collaboration between MBS, DeNA, Sotsu, and Bunka Housou (JOQR) that accepted story submissions from the general public for adaption into anime.
 The Stories of Girls Who Couldn't Be Magicians was the winner in the "Another World/Fantasy" category.
-An anime television series adaptation produced by J.C.Staff aired from October to December 2024.

 Plot

-“The Stories of Girls Who Couldn't Be Magicians" follows Kurumi Mirai, a young girl who dreams of becoming a magician after a childhood encounter with a mysterious magician, but fails the entrance exam to the prestigious Rettoran Magic Academy and is placed in the standard program instead; despite her setback, she starts to uncover secrets about the school and her own potential magic, with the help of a peculiar teacher who believes everyone can be a magician, even those deemed "magicless."
+The Stories of Girls Who Couldn't Be Magicians follows Kurumi Mirai, a young girl who dreams of becoming a magician after a childhood encounter with a mysterious magician, but fails the entrance exam to the prestigious Rettoran Magic Academy and is placed in the standard program instead; despite her setback, she starts to uncover secrets about the school and her own potential magic, with the help of a peculiar teacher who believes everyone can be a magician, even those deemed "magicless".